RuiRioPina/LAPR2-20-21/docs/SprintB/US_3/US_3.md

 # 6. Integration and Demo

-*In this section, it is suggested to describe the efforts made to integrate this functionality with the other features of the system.*
+  It is linked with the Auth package since it makes the Client an active User of the system.

-  It is linked with the Auth package since it makes the Client an active User of the system
+  To register a new Client it is necessary to have at least one receptionist, therefore it is tightly related to the creation of receptionists.

-  For now it isn't represented but when there's a Receptionist UI it will have to be guaranteed that it is the Receptionist that is managing the System.
+  When in the RegisterClient UI it has to be guaranteed that it is the Receptionist that is managing the System.

 # 7. Observations

-*In this section, it is suggested to present a critical perspective on the developed work, pointing, for example, to other alternatives and or future related work.*
+In this sprint it wasn't used the DTOs yet, since there isn't a complete understanding of the topic yet.
+It is imperative to implement it in the next Sprint, as it ensures low coupling.

 This User Story will have to be adapted to be fitted into a GUI.